cseanburns/electronic_resource_mgmt/src/02-desperately-seeking-erm-librarian.md

 Additionally, the reading list includes the NASIG core competencies for electronic resource librarianship.
-I suggest that you review the core competencies list before you read the articles.
+I suggest that you review the list of core competencies before you read the articles.

-These articles are of interest since they capture a description of electronic resource librarianship in its earlier years.
+These articles are of interest since they capture a description of electronic resource librarianship in earlier years.
-There are many social, political, and economic conditions that have stayed about the same since these articles were published, and these conditions help fixate the work of the ERM librarian, but constant changes in technologies and types of electronic resources have meant that eletronic resource librarians are constantly adapting to new work flows.
+There are many social, political, and economic conditions that have stayed about the same since these articles were published, and these conditions help fixate the work of the ERM librarian, but constant changes in technologies and types of electronic resources have meant that electronic resource librarians are constantly adapting to new work flows.
 Our Murdoch (2010) reading makes this point.

-Though the technology differs, the descriptions and duties of ER jobs are still on the mark.
+Though the technology differs, the descriptions and duties of ER jobs are still on the mark in many ways.
 I posted links to job announcements in the discussion forum to demonstrate this.
-The job announcements were emailed to the [SERIALST][serialst] email list (please subscribe to it) and are not current job openings, but they were current within the last few years.
+Most of those job announcements were emailed to the [SERIALST][serialst] email list (please subscribe to it) and are not current job openings, but they were current within the last few years.